Top Tips for LSAT Reading Comprehension

 • Not getting to the last (or last two) passages

 I have heard many students say “I can’t get a passage done in under [insert time here].”
 First of all, nothing on the LSAT is impossible.
 Look to cut down some of that time by following a reading strategy, then eyeball how you approach the questions.
-As with logic games, it’s not always in our best interest to complete every question.
+Remember, it’s not always in your best interest to complete every question.
 Be willing to leave some tough customers behind so you can get to the final passage—which means choosing to do the easy questions first.

 • It all blurs together